 5. The change management gap: Initiatives that would improve CX often stall or don’t reach their full potential because of a lack of adoption, cross-functional collaboration or planning.
 In addition, company culture and management strategies could unintentionally inhibit changes from happening.

 Take action: Adopt a top-down and a bottom-up strategy that aligns company goals with your employees’ career and growth goals — no matter their role.
 Everything employees do should focus on your customers and their experiences.
 Rethink measurement, reward and recognition programs to encourage and support the adoption and use of new tools and processes.

-Consider cultural, organisational and management changes that encourage employees to overcome the “we’ve always done it this way” mentality and adopt new — and better — ways of operating.
+Consider cultural, organizational and management changes that encourage employees to overcome the “we’ve always done it this way” mentality and adopt new — and better — ways of operating.

-What empathy gaps are in your organisation?
+What empathy gaps are in your organization?
 Take The empathy assessment™ online to find out.

 Subscribe to our free newsletter and get blog updates in your inbox.